PrabhjeetSingh12/PrabhjeetSingh12/README.md

 ### **2. Fabril (Order to Manufacture Site)**
 - **Developed multiple REST services** for **Brand onboarding**, **Product Specifications**, and **Order Tracking APIs**.
-- Engineered a comprehensive **vendor management system** that streamlined the integration of product offering APIs, reducing setup time for new brands by **30 hours per project**.
+- Engineered a comprehensive **vendor management system** that streamlined the integration of product offering APIs, reducing setup time for new brands by **30 Minutes per project**.
 - Deployed and tested services on **AWS EC2**.
 - Collaborated with the product manager to analyze requirements (PRD) and break down tasks effectively.